Murciano207/SpookFinance-docs/core-concepts/bal-liquidity-mining/README.md

 * For smart pools created by other means, register to "redistribute" if you want BAL assigned automatically to token holders, or "redirect" to handle the distribution yourself
 * If smart pool tokens are held in a contract that cannot withdraw them \(e.g., a staking contract\), you can use redirect to assign their BAL to an account

-In practice, every week Balancer Labs has to:
+In practice, every week Yogi Studio has to:

 * Define the starting and ending block of the week.
 Both are chosen as the block with the closest timestamp to a fixed weekly time \(e.g. Sunday 1:00pm UTC\).
 For example, the starting block for a given week might be \#10,100,000 and the ending block \#10,140,000.
 * Define snapshot blocks, every 256 blocks \(roughly hourly\) counting backwards from the ending block until the starting block.
 For the example above, the snapshot blocks would be \#10,140,000, \#10,139,744, \#10,139,488, and so on.